samirparhi-dev/capita7/content/content-Creator.md

 +++
-title = "Content Creators / influencers 🎞️"
+title = "Content Creators / Influencer 🎞️"
-descriptWeon = " Every Creator has a Story to Tell and we empower Such creators " date = 2024-06-13
+description = "Every Creator has a Story to Tell and we empower Such creators " date = 2024-06-13
+# path = "content-creator"
 [taxonomies]
 tags = ["creator", "youtube", "influencer" ]
 +++